projectsesame/sesame/site/content/guides/gateway-api.md

 Gateway API targets three personas:

 - __Platform Provider__: The Platform Provider is responsible for the overall environment that the cluster runs in, i.e. the cloud provider.
-The Platform Provider will interact with GatewayClass and Contour resources.
+The Platform Provider will interact with GatewayClass and Sesame resources.
 - __Platform Operator__: The Platform Operator is responsible for overall cluster administration.
 They manage policies, network access, application permissions and will interact with the Gateway resource.
 - __Service Operator__: The Service Operator is responsible for defining application configuration and service